-So very easy to make for St. Patrick’s Day a traditional Irish Soda Bread you can also bake in the air fryer.
+So very easy to make for St. Patrick’s Day a traditional Irish Soda Bread you can oven bake and also bake in the air fryer.

-Today my mission is to make Irish Soda bread.
-My grandson was home and wanted to help when he heard that this recipe was made with soda.
+Today my mission is to make Irish Soda bread recipe.
+My grandson was home from school today and wanted to help when he heard that this recipe was made with soda.
 He was very curious as to what kind of soda is used.

 I encouraged him to do a search on his iTouch (that was

 several many years ago) and then asked him to let me know what ingredients I would need.